Public Health Sciences: Specialization in Epidemiology (PhD)

 - Official GRE scores taken within the past five years.
 Scores greater than the fiftieth percentile on each of the quantitative and verbal sections are recommended.

-- If applicable, Test of English as a Foreign Language (TOEFL) score in at least the sixtieth percentile
+- Test of English as a Foreign Language (TOEFL) score in at least 60th percentile

 After passing the candidacy examination, the student is admitted to doctoral candidacy.
 A doctoral candidate must then successfully develop and defend a dissertation proposal that describes an original and independent research project.
 Upon successful defense of the proposal, the student may then proceed to dissertation research.
 Upon successful completion of the research, oral defense of the dissertation, and demonstration of the required competencies listed above, the student is awarded the PhD degree.